 Client: European Commission

-Description: This report is part of the six complementaries studies tha Science-Metrix has performed for the European Commission’s Directorate-General for Research & Innovation (DG Research).
-The work involves the collection, analysis and updating of bibliometric data that will be integrated into the European Commission’s evidence‑based monitoring of progress towards the objectives set forth in the Lisbon Framework and the post-Lisbon Strategy for the European Research Area (ERA).
+Description: This report is part of the six complementary studies that Science-Metrix has performed for the European Commission’s Directorate-General for Research & Innovation (DG RTD).
+The work involves the collection, analysis and updating of bibliometric data that will be integrated into the European Commission’s evidence‑based monitoring of progress towards the objectives set forth in the Lisbon framework and the post-Lisbon strategy for the European Research Area (ERA).

 The present report

-Subsequently, the report characterises the effect of scientific partnerships on scientific excellence by comparing the scientific impact of various types of publications/co-publications for European countries and a selected set of international comparables.
-It then provides insights into whether the intensification of cross border cooperation within Europe promoted under the FP7 can be expected to increase the excellence of European research by comparing the scientific impact of various types of publications/co-publications at the aggregate level for EU27 countries.
+Subsequently, the report characterizes the effect of scientific partnerships on scientific excellence by comparing the scientific impact of various types of publications/co-publications for European countries and a selected set of international comparables.
+It then provides insights into whether the intensification of cross-border co-operation within Europe promoted under the FP7 can be expected to increase the excellence of European research by comparing the scientific impact of various types of publications/co-publications at the aggregate level for EU27 countries.
 This analysis also sheds light on which types of partnerships are likely to be most beneficial to scientific excellence.